Iman Darweesh Al Hams: Second internal investigation

-On 18 November 2004, the Israeli army requested the family's permission to exhume Hams' body.
+On 18 November 2004, the Israeli army requested the family's permission to exhume Al Hams' body.
 The earlier accusations made by the soldiers against their commanding officer of engaging in the outlawed practice of "verifying the kill" had regained currency.
 The Sydney Morning Herald reported that it was not known whether the girl was already dead or had merely been wounded before being repeatedly shot again.
 That same month, the army formally charged the officer with two counts of illegally using his weapon, and one count each of obstruction of justice, conduct unbecoming an officer and improper use of authority.

 Lt.
 Gen. Moshe Yaalon conceded that the first military investigation had been "a grave failure".
 The indictment against the officer alleged that the first investigation was the subject of an attempted coverup.

 Military tribunal

-After the commencement of the military tribunal, the al-Hams family and the Public Committee Against Torture in Israel (PCATI) petitioned the Israeli High Court of Justice in January 2005 to request that the investigation be turned over to civilian authorities.
+After the commencement of the military tribunal, the Al Hams family and the Public Committee Against Torture in Israel (PCATI) petitioned the Israeli High Court of Justice in January 2005 to request that the investigation be turned over to civilian authorities.
 The court declined the request in February 2005.

-Referred to in public only as Lieutenant R., (or Captain R.), the officer maintained that when he reached the girl's body, he came under fire from Palestinian militants at least 300 yd away and shot at the ground to deter the fire.
+Referred to in public only as Lieutenant R. (or Captain R.), the officer maintained that when he reached the girl's body, he came under fire from Palestinian militants at least 300 yd away and shot at the ground to deter the fire.
 In an interview with the Associated Press, an Israeli military official stated that a soldier in the observation tower claimed the officer's fire was aimed at the girl's body and could offer no explanation as to why the officer shot into the ground rather than at the source of the fire.

-Lieutenant R. was released from custody in February 2005 after a key prosecution witness, another IDF lieutenant, who had told the military police investigation that he saw R. fire two individual bullets, followed by a volley, into Al-Hams' body, recanted his testimony under intensive cross examination.
-Earlier, another lookout also retracted parts of his initial testimony against R, attributed by human rights groups to heavy behind-the-scenes military pressure.
+Lieutenant R. was released from custody in February 2005 after a key prosecution witness, another IDF lieutenant, who had told the military police investigation that he saw R. fire two individual bullets, followed by a volley, into Al Hams' body, recanted his testimony under intensive cross examination.
+Earlier, another lookout also retracted parts of his initial testimony against R., attributed by human rights groups to heavy behind-the-scenes military pressure.